-Paper C24 - Decolonising Christendom: The Complex Legacies of Global Christianity
+Paper C24 - Decolonising Christendom?
+The Complex Heritage of Global Christianity

-Paper Coordinator: Dr Jörg Haustein
+Paper Coordinator: Professor Jörg Haustein

-Of all the world's religions, Christianity was most closely entangled with European colonialism, albeit in many contradictory ways.
-This has left a complicated legacy all over the world, as Christianity became the largest and most diverse global religion in the era of colonial rule and beyond.
-World Christianity therefore embodies and wrestles with global inequalities and power structures like no other religion, from racial injustices and economic deprivation to the negotiation of cultural traditions, political norms, development goals, gender identities, sexual ethics, and more.
-In addition, the ongoing pluralisation and fragmentation of global Christianity, most notably through Pentecostal and Charismatic movements, reflect the diversity, vibrancy, and contested nature of Christian theology and spirituality in the present era of globalization.
+What does it mean to 'decolonize' a religion that was both instrument and critique of empire?
+Of all the world's religions, Christianity was most closely entangled with European colonialism through missions, charity, education, and migration.
+This has left a complex legacy.
+Though Christianity's centre of gravity has moved to the global south, it still embodies and wrestles with global inequalities from racial injustice and economic deprivation to the uneven power dynamics in the negotiation of cultural traditions, political norms, development goals, gender and sexual ethics, and more.
+At the same time, the global denominational structures inherited from the colonial era are increasingly challenged by the ongoing pluralisation and fragmentation of global Christianity, most notably through Pentecostal and Charismatic movements.
+These reflect a new diversity, vibrancy, and contested nature of Christian theology and spirituality in the present era of globalization.